greenhas/spg_website/content/Communities/books-that-shaped-my-faith.md

 ---
-draft: true
-date: 2023-08-06T14:28:02-04:00
+date: 2023-08-22T20:30:02-04:00
 title: "40 books that have shaped my faith"
-tags: ["macro","Communities","reading","religion","faith transition","Le mythe de Sisyphe","Albert Camus","Sapiens","Yuval Noah Harari","L'anomalie","Hervé Le Tellier","A Short Stay in Hell","Steven Peck","Faith Unraveled","Rachel Held Evans","Pete Enns","The Bible Told Me So","The Sin of Certainty","How the Bible Actually Works","David O. McKay and the Rise of Modern Mormonism","Greg Prince","This is My Doctrine","Charles Harrell","Brittany Long Olsen","The Giant Joshua","Maurine Whipple","The Garden of Enid","comics","Scott Hales","Letters to a Young Mormon","Adam Miller","Way Below the Agnels","Craig Harline","The Book of Laman","Mette Harrison","A Way of Life","Tony Chvala-Smith","Aux sources de l'amitié de Dieu","Urban Federer","Short Stories By Jesus","The Misunderstood Jew","Amy-Jill Levine","Thomas Wayment","A History of the Bible","John Barton","Understanding the Book of Mormon","Grant Hardy","Womanist Midrash","Wil Gafney","New Seeds of Contemplation","Thomas Merton","L'invention de Dieu","Thomas Römer","La réinvention du nom de Dieu","Gérard Siegwalt","The Universal Christ","Richard Rohr","Book of Mormon Girl","Joanna Brooks","David Howlett","Apostle of the Poor","Matthew Bolton","Conversions","Craig Harline","Heike's Void","Steven Peck","The Book of Forgiving","Desmond Tutu","Mpho Tutu","Walkaway","Cory Doctorow","Still Just a Geek","Wil Wheaton","Kiffe kiffe demain","Faiza Guène","Bonheur d'occasion","Gabrielle Roy","Jerusalem","Guy Delisle","March","John Lewis","Ezra Taft Benson","Latter-day Saint missionaries","Babel","Radio Télévision Suisse"]
+tags: ["macro","Communities","reading","religion","faith transition","Le mythe de Sisyphe","Albert Camus","Sapiens","Yuval Noah Harari","L'anomalie","Hervé Le Tellier","A Short Stay in Hell","Steven Peck","Faith Unraveled","Rachel Held Evans","Pete Enns","The Bible Told Me So","The Sin of Certainty","How the Bible Actually Works","David O. McKay and the Rise of Modern Mormonism","Greg Prince","This is My Doctrine","Charles Harrell","Brittany Long Olsen","The Giant Joshua","Maurine Whipple","The Garden of Enid","comics","Scott Hales","Letters to a Young Mormon","Adam Miller","Way Below the Angels","Craig Harline","The Book of Laman","Mette Harrison","A Way of Life","Tony Chvala-Smith","Aux sources de l'amitié de Dieu","Urban Federer","Short Stories By Jesus","The Misunderstood Jew","Amy-Jill Levine","Thomas Wayment","A History of the Bible","John Barton","Understanding the Book of Mormon","Grant Hardy","Womanist Midrash","Wil Gafney","New Seeds of Contemplation","Thomas Merton","L'invention de Dieu","Thomas Römer","La réinvention du nom de Dieu","Gérard Siegwalt","The Universal Christ","Richard Rohr","Book of Mormon Girl","Joanna Brooks","David Howlett","Apostle of the Poor","Matthew Bolton","Conversions","Craig Harline","Heike's Void","The Book of Forgiving","Desmond Tutu","Mpho Tutu","Walkaway","Cory Doctorow","Still Just a Geek","Wil Wheaton","Kiffe kiffe demain","Faiza Guène","Bonheur d'occasion","Gabrielle Roy","Jerusalem","Guy Delisle","March","John Lewis","Ezra Taft Benson","Latter-day Saint missionaries","Babel","Radio Télévision Suisse","Mormon Moment","Charles Neff","faith transition","Community of Christ","civil rights movement","racism","LGBTQ+"]
 ---

 A friend of mine recently asked whether I had a list of books "that have been particularly impactful or interesting," especially in the realm of spirituality and religion—and suggested that if I didn't already have such a list, I could put one together for one of my next blog posts.
 It took me a while to actually put the list together, but it's ended up being a really interesting exercise.
 Of the forty books that I've picked, some have been more influential than others.
-There's also a bias toward the recent, and I also haven't shied away from the idiosyncracies of my reading habits (that is, there are plenty of comics and plenty of French books on the list).
+There's also a bias toward the recent, and I haven't shied away from the idiosyncracies of my reading habits (that is, there are plenty of comics and plenty of French books on the list—not to mention at least one French-language comic).
 Nonetheless, I hope this is helpful to other folks looking for a book to read in these domains!

 ## asking existential questions